Crunch-io/ta-da/content/dev/features/new-multiple-response-cat-array-builder.md

 +++
 date = "2020-07-01T15:16:25-04:00"
-title = "Easily create and recombine categorical arrays and multiple response variables" news_description = "Create your own custom combinations of categories to use in both categorical arrays and multiple response variables.
-(Available now with Early Access enabled.)
-Click here to learn more." description = "Early Access users can now combine variables with common categories to analyze together as a group, and summarize arrays by choosing categories of interest." tags = ["analysis, multiple response, categorical array, variables"] categories = ["feature"] images = ["https://crunch.io/img/logo-1200x630.png"]
+title = "Easily create and recombine categorical arrays and multiple response variables" news_description = "Create your own custom combinations to use in both categorical arrays and multiple response variables — available now with Early Access enabled.
+Click here to learn more." description = "Users can now combine variables with common categories to analyze together as a group, and summarize arrays by choosing categories of interest." tags = ["analysis, multiple response, categorical array, variables"] categories = ["feature"] images = ["https://crunch.io/img/logo-1200x630.png"]